gclouduniverse/reproducibility/Training/A3Mega/Llama2-7B-NeMo/README.md

 - You **must** modify the workload.image string value to match the one built earlier.
 Look for "EDIT THIS".
 - You **must** modify the workload.gcsBucketForDataCataPath string value to match desired existing bucket.
+This bucket must be in the same region as the cluster.
 Look for "EDIT THIS".
 - You may also settings like the number of gpus or which workload image to use.